XavierBerger/homeassistant-config/README.md

 ### Notifier

 [Notifier](https://github.com/jlpouffier/home-assistant-config/blob/master/appdaemon/apps/notifier.py) is a script originally written by jlpouffier.
 The version provided in this directory has been slightly updated for optimisation.
-I also created a test script which covers 100% of the code to be sure that modification I add doesn't change to original behavior.
+I also created a test script to be sure that modification I add doesn't change to original behavior.

 ### Appdaemon testing